beaamoo/automated-playlist-description-generation-system/README.md

 python infer.py --shuffle True --e_pos False
 ```

-To evaluate the performance, use the follwing command
+To evaluate the performance, use the follwing command:
 ```bash
 python eval.py
 ```